-Purchasing your first batch of crypto is a multi-step process.
+Purchasing your first crypto is a multi-step process.
 First, you need to acquire the tools to make the initial purchase: an account on a trusted crypto exchange, a wallet (hot or cold), and a means to purchase the coin (a.k.a. good old regular money).
 Beginners might also choose to buy crypto through a broker who makes transactions simple and easy to understand, but brokers sometimes charge more money (in the form of fees) to provide that extra help.

 How old do you have to be to buy cryptocurrency in Canada?